 The most common type of rat is the brown rat (Rattus norvegicus).
 Sometimes people will call the brown rat by other names, such as street rat or sewer rat.
 It is recognizable by its blunt snout, coarse hair, and small ears.
 Its tail will be roughly around the same length as the rest of its body with a pale underside.
 This rodent can be brown or dark grey in colour, with a body size of up to 25cm.
 It is the dominant rat in Europe.

-According to the British Pest Control Association (BPCA) North West is one of the top three regions that exceed the national ratio of rat call-outs per 1000 people for 2015 – 2016.
-This has barely changed since 2010 which comes to show that rat control in Liverpool and other locations in the region is often necessary to prevent dangerous infestations that could be a threat to personal and public health.
+According to the British Pest Control Association (BCPA), the North West was one of the top three regions exceeding the national ratio of rat call-outs per 1000 people for the year 2015 – 2016.
+This has barely changed since 2010, showing that rat control in Liverpool and other locations in the region is necessary to prevent dangerous infestations which could pose a threat to both personal and public health.

 Brown rats are omnivorous and will eat almost anything.
 However, they prefer foods that are rich in starch or protein, such as cereals.
 They are very good at swimming and digging, so there isn’t much that will stop them foraging for food or burrowing to build a nest.
 These vermin can chew through many materials to access shelter or food.
 Rats are common household pests and can often be found nesting in attics, inside the walls, or in sewers and drains.

 If you have bird feeders in your garden or leave bowls of pet food on your kitchen floor, this can attract rats.
 Any open bins or plastic rubbish bags which they can chew through are also a risk.
 The same goes for open water containers.
 Composting, food spillages, and loose materials they can use for nesting might attract rats.
 Brown rats are capable of breeding very quickly, producing up to 5 litters in a year.
 Each litter could consist of 7-14 new rats.